sjdv1982/seamless/wip/slash/readme.txt

 Under all other circumstances, "baz" will be static-length.
 Slash-1 and slash-0

-@load foo bar: loads a dynamic variable "foo" from the contents of cell "bar".
+@read foo bar: loads a dynamic variable "foo" from the contents of cell "bar".
 Slash-1 and slash-0

 @lines foo bar: loads a dynamic-length dynamic variable list "foo" from the